Course Name: The Misquamicut Club

 Green 71 4540 65.8 110

 Hole Descriptions: With names like Raynor, Ross, and Bendelow on the scorecard, it’s difficult to fathom how such a historic oceanfront course is so often forgotten when discussing the best classic courses of the Northeast.
-Part of that is due to Misquamicut’s intense privacy, which has historically been difficult to crack, even for raters.
+Part of that is due to Misquamicut’s intense privacy, which has historically been difficult to crack, even for those in the golf industry.
 While other Rhode Island gems Newport and Wannamoisett are private as well, neither are as exclusive as Misquamicut and both have gained exposure by hosting major tournaments.
 At just over 6200 yards from the Tips, this course is a bit too short for tournaments, and I highly doubt the membership desires that exposure anyway.
 Another reason Misquamicut often gets overlooked is its isolated location in the Southwest corner of Rhode Island.
 Well off the highway on the Block Island Sound, most people in the state have never heard of or been to Watch Hill, a wealthy summer retreat reserved more for out-of-staters including Taylor Swift, who has a house in town.
 Make no mistake about it, though, Misquamicut is a terrific golf course and easily top 4 in Rhode Island and top 15 in New England.

 Much is made about Misquamicut’s drastically differing front and back nines, but this has more to do with topography than the mix of architects at play.
 Holes 1-10 and 18 feature sweeping fairways and dramatic contours inland while holes 11-17 play across the street on flat terrain basically on the beach.
 As much as I enjoy the oceanfront holes, I prefer the architecture and variety of the inland holes, especially Bendelow’s work on holes 1, 9-11, and 18.
 Raynor’s work on the front 9 is almost equally as compelling with numerous templates including an excellent Volcano par 3 8th.
 When the Ross originals are the lesser holes on the course, you know you have a gem and the fact that Misquamicut has reciprocals with nearby Fishers Island says all you need to know about the caliber of the Club.